tneisinger/feNanodegree-neighborhoodMap/README.md

 ## Setup

 To install this project on your local machine, clone this repo and cd into its root directory.
-Then Run `npm install` to download the project dependencies.
+Then run `npm install` to download the project dependencies.
-Once the dependencies have been installed, simply open the dist/index.html file in your favorite web browser.
+Once the dependencies have been installed, open the dist/index.html file in your favorite web browser.

 All source code for this project is located in the src/ directory.
 This